Program Development

 There are certain precautions that one should take during the development of a program.
 These are:

-Patience: one should not rush up the programming process, although deadlines are important that should not be at the expense of a faulty program.
+• Patience: One should not rush the programming process.
+Although deadlines are important, they should not be at the expense of a faulty program.

 Program Development Stages